wp-plugins/cosmic-history-quotes/readme.txt

 Tags: 13-moon, natural-time, uching, u-ching, iching, dreamspell, tzolkin, galactic, quotes, law-of-time, planet-art-network, space-station-plaza, jose-arguellas, Cosmic History
 Requires at least: WP 3.2, BuddyPress 1.2.9
 Tested up to: WP 3.7.1, BuddyPress 1.8.1
-Stable tag: 2.2.6
+Stable tag: 2.2.7
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
+Inserts 365 daily quotes from the seven volume Cosmic History Chronicles.
+It changes daily!
+Works in English, Spanish or Dutch.
+Very lightweight plugin.
+It has a widget you can drag into your sidebar, or you can insert the shortcode [cosmic-quotes] into any post, page or text widget.

-Each day, CHQ outputs one of 365 quotes selected from the 7-volume Cosmic History Chronicles at [__Lawoftime.org__](http://Lawoftime.org/).
+These quotes were selected from the 7-volume Cosmic History Chronicles at [__Lawoftime.org__](http://Lawoftime.org/).

 Cosmic History Quotes (CHQ) is a collaboration between Juryt Abma and Anthony Fogleman.